Women, Gender and Sexuality

 CV Link: Nickerson CV

-Michelle Nickerson is Associate Professor of History at Loyola University Chicago.
+Michelle Nickerson is an Associate Professor and Graduate Program Director of History at Loyola University Chicago.
 She teaches courses on the history of women and gender, U.S. politics, social movements, cities and suburbs.
 She is a member of the Organization of American Historians' Distinguished Lecturer Program and co-convener of the Newberry Library’s monthly Women and Gender Seminar.

 Nickerson developed an interest in the history of American social and political movements as an undergraduate at Rutgers University where her work at the Women’s Center immersed her in feminist activism and the history department introduced new worlds to her.
 After graduating from Yale with her Ph.D. and completing a fellowship at the Huntington Library, Nickerson taught for five years at University of Texas at Dallas before joining the faculty at Loyola in 2011.
 In 2012 she published Mothers of Conservatism: Women and the Postwar Right (Princeton University Press),which documents the grassroots activism of conservative women in Cold War Los Angeles and explores the impact of that activism on the emerging American right.
 This work led to her interest in regional and metropolitan political-economic development, which she examines in a volume of essays, co-edited with historian Darren Dochuk called Sunbelt Rising: The Politics of Place, Space, and Region (University of Pennsylvania Press).
 Nickerson is currently studying the Camden 28, a Catholic anti-war group of the Vietnam era apprehended, brought to trial, and acquitted after raiding a draft board office in 1971.